 The Greyhound dog breed also has reason to celebrate.
 According to an article in The Washington Post,

 "The Committee to Protect Dogs called Amendment 13, which was approved by 69 percent of voters this week, "a knockout blow to a cruel industry that has been hurting and killing dogs for nearly a century."
 Florida hosts 11 of the 17 active dog tracks in the United States, but the industry will be shuttered in the state by January 2021, meaning some 6,000 dogs will need new homes."

-This is the best year to start considering bringing this wonderful breed into your home!
-With this news around track racing, it's time start reaching out to adoption groups about retired racers and Greyhound puppies that won't make it to the track.
+It's a great time start considering bringing this wonderful breed into your home!
+There are plenty of greyhound rescues and adoption groups working to rehome racing dogs, as well as plenty of Greyhound puppies that won't make it to the track.
 Greyhound owners at rescue groups will be happy to talk with you about the breed and their energy level.

 Do you have a Greyhound?
 Let us know or show us in the comments section below!